Step 1: The Core Request

 To let a customer pay via a SPEI transfer, set the A successful SPEI response will have a status of

-.
+type to SPEI.
 The API will generate payment instructions for the customer.
 Here’s an example request:SPEI Bank Transfer

-and includes payment instructions for the customer:SPEI Payment Response
+pending and includes payment instructions for the customer:SPEI Payment Response

-OXXO Cash Payment
+OXXO Pay Cash Payment

-OXXO Cash Payment
+OXXO Pay Cash Payment

-To generate a voucher for a cash payment at an OXXO store, set the A successful OXXO response will have a status of
+To generate a voucher for a cash payment at an OXXO store, set the A successful OXXO Pay response will have a status of

-.
+type to oxxopay.
 Here’s an example request:OXXO Cash Payment

-and includes payment instructions with a barcode and reference for the customer:OXXO Payment Response
+pending and includes payment instructions with a barcode and reference for the customer:OXXO Payment Response

 Step 3: Handling the Response

 After you send the request, the API will respond immediately with the initial status of the transaction.
-Thestatus
+Thestatus field can have one of the following values:

-Status | Description |
+| Status | Description |

 pending | Transaction is being processed (common for asynchronous payments) |